What Is the Eye of Ra? Egyptian Protection Symbol (5 Facts)

 Wedjat eye amulet, 1070–664 B.C.
 Source: The Metropolitan Museum

-The Eye of Ra and the Eye of Horus
+4. The Eye of Ra and the Eye of Horus Were Different But Complimentary

 Coffin of Wah, 1981–1975 B.C., illustrating the Eye of Ra, (right eye as seen on the left, and the Eye of Horus, seen on the right) From Egypt, Upper Egypt, Thebes, Southern Asasif, Tomb of Wah.
 Source: Metropolitan Museum

-While the Eye of Ra is remarkably similar to the Eye of Horus, each has their own distinct meanings.
+While the Eye of Ra is remarkably similar to the Eye of Horus, each has its own distinct meaning.
 The Eye of Ra is often the right eye, most commonly related to the sun, while the Eye of Horus is more commonly the left eye, with many links to the moon, although the names of each are sometimes used interchangeably.
-In some depictions, the Eye of Horus was adorned with additional mathematical Egyptian markings which made reference to the damage that occurred to Horus’ eye during a battle with his uncle Set in one well-known myth.
-When seen together, the two eyes represent the underlying symmetry and order of the universe; indeed, in many myths the Egyptians saw the two celestial forces as inextricably intertwined, the two ‘eyes’ that counterbalance one another.
+In some depictions, the Eye of Horus was adorned with additional mathematical Egyptian markings, which made reference to the damage that occurred to Horus’ eye during a battle with his uncle Set in one well-known myth.
+When seen together, the two eyes represent the underlying symmetry and order of the universe; indeed, in many myths, the Egyptians saw the two celestial forces as inextricably intertwined, the two ‘eyes’ that counterbalance one another.

 Different depictions Eye of Horus.
 Source: The British Museum

 Different depictions of the Eye of Ra/Eye of Horus.
-Source: The British Museum
+Source: British Museum

 The distinctive, stylized shape of the Eye of Ra, with its curling adornments, was designed to resemble the eye markings of a falcon, a greatly revered bird in ancient Egypt.
 This links the eye with Ra himself, who was often represented in art as a man with the head of a falcon.
 Today, the Eye of Ra continues to appear as a motif throughout popular culture, in jewelry, tattoos and other forms of art, admired as much for its striking emblem as its deeper, profound symbolism.